- 01 Jul 2019 02:11 PM

 Morrison holds several patents supporting the Skai and its hydrogen fuel cell systems.
 US patent 9764822B2, filed in early 2015, includes images of a six-armed vehicle with clear heritage to Skai.
 But, Morrison explained, “It took a long time to find investors — an investor that was willing to go along for the ride, as you’d say.
 We found that in the early part of 2018,” though he declined to identify who.

 Alaka’i designed the systems architecture and controls for the hydrogen system, using an off-the-shelf system from Toronto-based Hydrogenics for the initial demonstrator.
-“Since then, we have been designing a custom higher power, lower weight version,” for the production version, Holmes explained.
+“Since then, we have been designing a custom higher-power, lower-weight version,” for the production version, Holmes explained.

 Morrison wouldn’t reveal who Alaka’i has been working with for its aero-propulsion design, but said, “The modeling of it has been done by the group that does this work regularly for the military and for NASA and for Boeing.
-We are well into the design of our own custom rotor, which we’ll see in about another month and a half or two months.
+We are well into the design of our own custom rotor, which we’ll see in about another month-and-a-half or two months.
 What it is on the flying prototype is what was available off the shelf, so it’s not optimal.
 We think we can get even more lift and even quieter performance off of the custom implementation we’re doing now.”

 The flying prototype, in contrast to the design that was unveiled, is currently testing three-bladed propellers.
 The concept uses differential propeller speed to affect attitude control.
 Morrison explained the flight profile: “We start with the vehicle at liftoff with about a 4° nose-up attitude by the way that the rotors are attached.
-At what we intend to be the max forward speed of 100 kt we would be in about 4° nose-down attitude.”
+At what we intend to be the max forward speed of 100 kt [185 km/h] we would be in about 4° nose-down attitude.”